What is urban greening (and how is it creating the cities of the future)?

 3. Improves air quality

-Every year, air pollution in cities and rural areas is estimated to cause around 4.2 million premature deaths, according to the World Health Organisation (WHO).
-This makes improving air quality a significant priority as the population and potential activity in cities grows.
+Every year, air pollution in both cities and rural areas is estimated to cause around 4.2 million premature deaths, according to the World Health Organisation (WHO).
+This makes improving the air quality a significant priority as the population and potential activity in cities grows.

 4. Reduces noise pollution

-Noise is another form of pollution that can impact the health and wellbeing of a city’s occupants by increasing stress, raising blood pressure, limiting sleep and contributing to hear loss.
+Noise is another form of pollution that can impact the health and wellbeing of a city’s occupants by increasing stress, raising blood pressure, limiting sleep and contributing to hearing loss.
 However, it can also be reduced through green urban developments, as trees, plants and leaves help dampen noise from cars, aircraft and industrial machines.

 5. Mitigate global heating